PostHog/posthog.com/contents/blog/bad-behaviors.md

 [^1]: Want to work for PostHog?
 Read [How to get a job at a startup](https://newsletter.posthog.com/p/how-to-get-a-job-at-a-startup), then head to [our careers page](https://posthog.com/careers) – we’re always hiring.

-[^2:]We’ve since split this team intro three dedicated teams for [feature flags](/teams/feature-flags), [experiments](/teams/experiments), and [surveys](/teams/surveys) because of the magic of small engineering teams.
+[^2]: We’ve since split this team into three dedicated teams for [feature flags](/teams/feature-flags), [experiments](/teams/experiments), and [surveys](/teams/surveys) because of the magic of small engineering teams.
 We’ll be hiring for these teams soon so, you know, see above.

 [^3]: We find charging for a specific product increases usage because people see you’re taking it more seriously.
-One of our goals for experiments pricing is to make it cheaper, so users can run use them more without fear of running up a big bill.
+One of our goals for pricing is to make experiments cheaper, so users can run more of them without fear of running up a big bill.